AmrSayed0/AirBnB_clone/web_static/README.md

-This is a directory for HTML and CSS files By Amr Sayed
+This is a directory for HTML and CSS files By Amr Sayed and Mohamed Ezzat Elbialy